ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Outlook

-We are currently working on the following topics:

-- The Order Preserving Minimal Perfect Hash Map (OPMPHM) is ready to extend `ksLookup`.
+The Order Preserving Minimal Perfect Hash Map (OPMPHM) is ready to extend `ksLookup`.
 The implementation of the randomized Las Vegas hash map algorithm is in a final stage and the heuristic functions that ensure time and space optimality are backed up by benchmarks.
 The next release will include the OPMPHM!
-- As mentioned in the highlights we will switch to INI (using `dini`) as default storage format.
-- <<TODO>>

 ## Get It!